III. Faculty Employment Policies and Procedures

 III.L.2.c.(15) The Hearing Committee shall deliberate in closed session and shall make written findings and recommendations on the matter to the university's president.
 These shall be based solely on the hearing record, and the decision shall be made based on the greater weight of the arguments and evidence presented.
 The decision shall be by simple majority vote of the membership.
 Within 30 days following the vote, the Hearing Committee shall provide a report of its findings and recommendations.
 A dissenting member has the option of attaching a minority report.
 Findings shall set out the Hearing Committee's determination of the facts on appeal and its recommendations that support the action taken or recommend that the action be amended or vacated.

-III.L.2.c.(16) The Hearing Committee shall deliver its report to the president, with copies to the faculty member, respondent, Faculty Appeals Committee and speaker.
+III.L.2.c.(16) The Hearing Committee shall deliver its report to the president, with copies to the faculty member, respondent, Faculty Appeals Committee, speaker, dean and Provost.

 III.L.2.c.(17) Within 30 days from his or her receipt of the report of the Hearing Committee, the president shall send a written reply to the Hearing Committee, with copies to the faculty member, respondent, Faculty Appeals Committee and speaker.
 In this reply, the president shall respond to the report of the Hearing Committee and state his or her decision including reasons for the decision.

 III.L.2.c.(18) The decision of the president will be final.
 The effective date of the personnel action shall be the date of the president's written decision, unless the president specifies otherwise.